mohitsinghs/mohitsingh.in/_content/njk.md

 ## From Jekyll to njk

-I decide to use Jekyll ^[A static site generator written in Ruby.] and built those websites with it.
+I decide to use Jekyll [^1] and built those websites with it.
 Jekyll has a templating/markup language named liquid.
 I got familiar with markdown, yaml and templating languages.
 It was working fine until one day, I decided to move to something else due to some limitations.
 Also, Jekyll required ruby along with ruby devkit which I really didn't like.
-I learned about gulp ^[A build tool written in javascript] and nunjucks, a templating language similar to liquid and decided to build old sites with these new tools.
+I learned about gulp[^2] and nunjucks, a templating language similar to liquid and decided to build old sites with these new tools.
 Node felt simple and easy to use.

 After putting together a few gulp plugins to replicate Jekyll like structure, I was able to move away from Jekyll, but not completely.
 The plugin I used to render nunjucks needed 3 other plugins in order to support front-matter and external data.
 This didn't feel right to me.
 I forked original plugin and added markdown and front-matter support to it.
 It got some community adoption and I learned that same problem was with a lot of other plugin users.
 I was happy that I helped others.